ArticFox93/HabitTracker/README.md

 # Instructions

-USERNAME = "type your username here"  # chance to someone have same name, try type unique username TOKEN = "type your token here"  # write a bunch of random letters (example - roweihdsfpfpod), min.
-8-128 lettters GRAPH_ID = "type name of the graph"
+USERNAME = "type your username here"  # chance to someone have same name, try type unique username<br>
+TOKEN = "type your token here"  # write a bunch of random letters (example - roweihdsfpfpod), min.
+8-128 lettters<br>
+GRAPH_ID = "type name of the graph"<br>

 # Functions

-add - you have to type here how long did you spent programming and it will automatically be added to the graph update - if you type wrong time spent, just run this command and it will overwrite it delete - it will delete that day in the graph if you had any record
+add - you have to type here how long did you spent programming and it will automatically be added to the graph<br>
+update - if you type wrong time spent, just run this command and it will overwrite it<br>
+delete - it will delete that day in the graph if you had any record<br>

 # Important